 The main attraction, however, is the Labrouste Reading Room (the Salle Labrouste) and unless you are a researcher or student, you can only stand at the doorway to take photos.
 You cannot enter.
 That was good enough for me to get some great shots.

 The reading room is named after Henri Labrouste who was the architect of the Imperial Library in 1854.
 Architects Bruno Gaudin and Jean-François Lagneau have been spearheading the renovations since 2008.
-The anticipated completion date is 2020.

 As I wandered down a hallway while renovations were going on, I saw a stairway leading to the next floor.
 I proceeded up the stairs hoping to find a vantage point to take more photos from above; however, once I got up there, the door was locked.
 As I proceeded back down, a student signaled to me to head in another direction.
 He was quietly indicating that there was another stairway to get upstairs.
 I nodded a thank you to him and headed up those stairs.

 Rotonde des Arts du Spectacle